May Day Rally: Singapore has to work hard to tackle rising unemployment, says PM Lee

 SINGAPORE: Unemployment is expected to creep up further this year, as Singapore’s workforce ages and older workers who lose their jobs take longer to find new ones, said Prime Minister Lee Hsien Loong on Monday (May 1).

-Even with a “good chance” of better economic growth this year, the Government expects a “steady trickle” of redundancies.
-As companies restructure, some workers will be displaced, Mr Lee told unionists gathered at Our Tampines Hub for the annual May Day Rally.
+Even as he is “cautiously optimistic” about Singapore’s economy, and sees growth likely to pick up from last year, Mr Lee said he expects a “steady trickle” of redundancies.
+As companies restructure, some workers will be displaced, he told unionists gathered at Our Tampines Hub for the annual May Day Rally.

 Singapore’s economy expanded by 2 per cent last year, up slightly from 2015's 1.9 per cent, which was the country’s weakest annual growth rate since 2009.
 The unemployment rate climbed to 2.3 per cent in the first quarter of this year.